feluxe/sty/README.md

 Simple, flexible and extensible string styling for your terminal.
 Supports 3/4bit, 8bit and 24bit (truecolor, rgb) colors.
 Should work on most Unix platfroms with most terminals.
 Recent versions of Windows 10 should work with this as well.

-Sty has no dependencies and consists of only ~200 LOC (including empty lines and comments).
+Sty has no dependencies and consists of only ~250 LOC (including empty lines and comments).

 ## Goal

-The idea is to provide Python with a little string style markup, which is decoupled from color palettes and terminal implementations.
+The idea is to provide Python with a little string styling markup, which is decoupled from color palettes and terminal implementations.

-Sty comes with default color palettes and renderers, but you can easily replace them with new ones, without touching the markup.
+Sty comes with default color palettes and renderers, but you can easily replace/customize them with new ones, without touching the markup.

 ## Getting Started